BitDevsAbuja/bitdevsabuja.org/content/2025-04-26-socratic-seminar-5.md

 ### Announcements

-We are excited to introduce our fourt [Socratic Seminar](/about)!
+We are excited to introduce our fifth [Socratic Seminar](/about)!
 A special thank you to our sponsor [BTrust](https://www.btrust.tech/) for food and refreshments and special thanks to [Mavapay](https://mavapay.co).

 ### Reminders